SeakyLuo/SMPlayer/README.md

 Album art in NowPlayingFull.

 Search multiple lyrics choose one.
 Lyrics priority in notification.

-If there is no playlist, change dropdown to add button.

 Search in lryics.

 Allow MainSearchBar to have a search history dropdown.